komunitin/komunitin-api/social/README.md

  - `public`: The resource is publicly accessible on the internet.
 Note that in order for members in other exchange groups to access a resource, it must be declared public.
 Public resources are also accessible by non-logged users when they browse the exchange network before registering.

 In a future, other access labels may be added (friends, contacts, exchange:XXXX, etc) and the `access` field may accept multiple labels for a resource.

+## Authorization

+Authorization endpoints are out of the scope of this API, which expects the user to be authorized with a JWT access token.
+The access token is provided by a separate authorization API.
+The recommended OAuth2 flow for web apps and native apps is the Authorization Code Flow with Proof Key for Code Exchange (PKCE).

+No OAuth2 scopes are defined at the moment, but may be defined in future.

+## Files
+File server is out of the scope of this API, and should be handled using a separate specialized service.
+This way we ease the implementation of advanced upload techniques and efficient delivery of static binary files.
+File URLs should be randomized in order to minimize unauthorized access to files.
+Additional security measures such as short-lived Signed URLs can be implemented to further restrict access to binary files.

 ## Versioning
 Clients should allow additional fields along all JSON responses.
 Therefore adding new fields won't be considered breaking backwards compatibility.
 API versioning is done using HTTP headers (still to specify).